artscorestudio/website-bundle/Resources/doc/index.md

-# Artscore Studio Layout Bundle
+# Artscore Studio Website Bundle

 Website Bundle is a Symfony 2+ bundle for create and manage frontends in your Symfony 2+ application.
 This package is a part of Artscore Studio Framework.